top of page

 São Paulo

-With the mission of reimagining the concept of a company headquarters in the financial market, Superlimão was responsible for the new office of the digital bank Stark Bank.
-In two corporate slabs, totaling 1240m2, the fintech now has versatile work spaces – a structure that is still uncommon in the world of finance.
-The headquarters is distributed over two floors: the 11th floor, where the workstations, formal meeting areas, video conferences and phone booths are concentrated; and the 20th floor, the highest in the tower, dedicated to social, collaborative spaces and large areas for meetings, lectures and even events – internal or networking.
-“The challenge was to reimagine the bank and its work routine, without the look of a traditional bank, a branch – after all, it really isn’t one”, says Lula Gouveia, partner and architect at Superlimão.
-“Stark Bank was born in the digital age, so we decided to develop the entire project based on digital,” he adds, referring to the concept, design and execution phases.
-As for the choice of materials, Superlimão proposed going beyond the common sense of what is digital, generally linked to the pure and simple idea of technology.
-“We thought of a future closer to nature, very much linked to biomimicry and biophilia,” explains Lula.
-The consistent presence of plants is enhanced by the choice of materials (such as wood and natural stones) and organic shapes.
+With the mission of reimagining the concept of a financial market company headquarters, Superlimão was responsible for the new office of digital bank Stark Bank.
+In two corporate slabs, totaling 1,240 m2, the fintech now boasts versatile workspaces – a structure still uncommon in the financial world.
+The headquarters is spread over two floors: the 11th floor, which houses workstations, formal meeting areas, video conferencing, and phone booths; and the 20th floor, the highest in the tower, dedicated to social and collaborative spaces and spacious areas for meetings, lectures, and even events – internal or networking.
+"The challenge was to reimagine the bank and its work routine, without the feel of a traditional bank, a branch – because it really isn't," says Lula Gouveia, partner and architect at Superlimão.
+"Stark Bank was born in the digital age, so we designed the entire project digitally," he adds, referring to the concept, design, and execution phases.
+Regarding the choice of materials, Superlimão proposed going beyond the conventional wisdom of digital, generally associated with the pure and simple idea of technology.
+"We envisioned a future closer to nature, closely linked to biomimicry and biophilia," explains Lula.
+The consistent presence of plants is enhanced by the choice of materials (such as wood and natural stone) and organic shapes.
 The architecture also plays with the concept of virtuality.
-On the 11th floor, compositions with mirrors propose a parallel between real and virtual.
-The reflections also function as elements that give amplitude to the spaces, and that multiply the views of the environment, rich in greenery.
-In the bathrooms, generous slabs of natural Brazilian stone form layouts, creating designs that are on the border between natural and high-tech.
-The stone cladding also appears on the rooftop, when formatting a counter with built-in lighting that highlights its natural patterns.
-Its organic design is in line with the furniture, much of which was designed specifically for Stark Bank's headquarters.
-The rounded benches equipped with planters are a good example of the conceptual approach: they were inspired by the iconic TWA Terminal designed by Eero Saarinen in New York.
-Superlimão also designed a “switchblade table”: two wooden tops, equipped with casters, can (or not) be arranged to accommodate teams in collaborative moments.
-When they are not needed, the tables are “hidden”, freeing up space for other purposes.
-There is also another hidden element in the office: a secret room, which emulates a type of control room, used for meetings that require discretion.
-Design and manufacturing technologies: unique design, assertive execution and agile installation To reinforce the dialogue with the technological nature of fintech, Superlimão used digital technologies in its design, such as parameterization and generative architecture.
-The entire project was modeled using Grasshopper, Rhino and Python operating system software.
-In execution, with digital manufacturing via CNC cutting.
-In other words: the files generated by the software are sent directly to the cutting machine, which executes the parts.
-This aspect raises other advantages of using design and manufacturing technologies: assertiveness in execution and agility in installation.
-The highlight element is the wooden slat panel, which runs across the entire 20th floor, with different functions.
-Designed parametrically, this panel makes up the pantry area, work benches, benches and bleachers, always with rounded shapes to give an organic touch.
+On the 11th floor, mirrored compositions propose a parallel between the real and the virtual.
+The reflections also function as elements that give the spaces amplitude, multiplying the views of the environment, rich in greenery.
+In the bathrooms, generous slabs of natural Brazilian stone form layouts, creating designs that border on the natural and high-tech.
+Stone cladding also appears on the rooftop, shaping a countertop with recessed lighting that highlights its natural patterns.
+Its organic design echoes the furniture, much of it designed specifically for Stark Bank's headquarters.
+The rounded benches, complete with planters, are a good example of the conceptual approach: they were inspired by the iconic TWA Terminal designed by Eero Saarinen in New York.
+Superlimão also designed a "switchknife table": two wooden tops, equipped with casters, can be arranged (or not) to accommodate teams during collaborative moments.
+When not needed, the tables are "hidden," freeing up space for other purposes.
+There is also another hidden element in the office: a secret room, which emulates a kind of control room, used for meetings that require discretion.
+Design and manufacturing technologies: unique design, assertive execution, and agile installation To reinforce the connection with the fintech's technological nature, Superlimão utilized digital technologies in its design, such as parameterization and generative architecture.
+The entire project was modeled using Grasshopper, Rhino, and the Python operating system.
+In execution, digital fabrication is performed using CNC cutting.
+In other words, the files generated by the software are sent directly to the cutting machine, which then processes the parts.
+This aspect highlights other advantages of using design and manufacturing technologies: assertiveness in execution and agility in installation.
+The standout element is the wooden slat panel, which runs throughout the 20th floor and serves various functions.
+Designed parametrically, this panel comprises the pantry area, workbenches, benches, and bleachers, always with rounded shapes for an organic touch.

-Technical Sheet / Data Sheet
+Technical Sheet/Data Sheet

 Architecture: Superlimão